Means of Protection

 - Means of Operator Protection (MOOP) are the means of reducing the risk of electrical shock to people other than the patient, like the operator of the device.

-- Means of Patient Protection (MOPP) are the means of reducing the risk of electrical shock the patient.
+- Means of Patient Protection (MOPP) are the means of reducing the risk of electrical shock to the patient.
 MOPP standards are stricter than MOOP standards, because of the potentially vulnerable condition of patients.
 Achieving MOPP standards will protect both patients and non-patients (“operators”).

 Ways to Meet MOP Standards